Caribbean Regiment: History

 The new regiment trained in Virginia, where the regiment was the first to celebrate the King's birthday in the U.S. since the American Revolution.
 The King's Birthday Parade was attended by Lieutenant-General Sir Gordon Nevil Macready, 2nd Baronet KBE, CB, CMG, DSO, MC, the Head of Mission of the British Army staff in Washington DC, who reviewed the regiment and presented the Commanding Officer with special messages from the Secretary of State for War and the Secretary of State for the Colonies.
-The message from the Secretary of State for War (Sir Percy James Grigg), KCB, KCSI, PC) read:
+The message from the Secretary of State for War (Sir Percy James Grigg, KCB, KCSI, PC) read:

 The message from the Secretary of State for the Colonies (Major (Honorary Colonel, TA) Oliver Stanley, MC PC MP, Royal Field Artillery) read:

 The Regiment left the USA for Oran, in North Africa, in June 1944.
 Oran was handed over to Free French Forces before their arrival, and the Regiment went on to Naples, Italy, in July 1944, where it was employed in general duties behind the front line.
 L/BDA/95 Private W.C.
 Baxter of the Bermuda Militia Infantry died there on 4 September 1944 of an abscess of the liver and was buried at the Naples War Cemetery.
 In October, it escorted 4,000 German prisoners of war from Italy to Egypt, where it was used in mine clearance work around the Suez Canal area.

 The regiment never saw front line action.
 This was due partly to inadequate training (with only a single battalion, it had not trained as part of a larger brigade; the smallest unit the British Army normally fielded on its own) and partly because of the anticipated political impact in the British West Indies if heavy casualties had been incurred.

-The Caribbean Regiment left Port Said in December 1945 on the HMT Highland Monarch, reaching St. George's Town, Bermuda, on 5 January 1946.
-The Bermudian contingent disembarked there and was transferred by the rescue tug HMS St. Blazey (W 46) to the City of Hamilton, from where the one-hundred officers and other ranks were driven in lorries to Prospect Camp.
-The remainder of the Caribbean Regiment departed Bermuda aboard HMT Highland Monarch for the West Indies (the ship, which also carried other British armed forces personnel returning to their homes, then continued on to Buenos Aires, Argentina, where it collected the crew of the Graf Spee and other Germans for repatriation to Germany), where the Regiment was disbanded.
+The Caribbean Regiment left Port Said in December 1945 on the troopship Highland Monarch, reaching St. George's Town, Bermuda, on 5 January 1946.
+The Bermudian contingent disembarked there and was transferred by the rescue tug HMS St. Blazey to the City of Hamilton, from where the one-hundred officers and other ranks were driven in lorries to Prospect Camp.
+The remainder of the Regiment departed Bermuda aboard Highland Monarch for the West Indies, where the Regiment was disbanded (the ship, which also carried other British armed forces personnel returning to their homes, then continued on to Buenos Aires, Argentina, where it collected the crew of the Graf Spee and other Germans for repatriation to Germany).
 The Bermudian contingent members were returned to their original unit (the Bermuda Militia Artillery, into which the remaining personnel of the Bermuda Militia Infantry had been transferred) before being placed on the Reserve and discharged from active service.
 Some were recalled to form part of the contingent sent from the various Bermuda-raised units to the London Victory Celebrations of 1946, and placed back onto the Reserve on their return to Bermuda.